nafaay/tinyapp/README.md

 Short URLs are simulated with a helper function that can get a random text in which the characters are alphanumeric.

+# Dependencies
+Node.js
+Express
+ejs
+body-parser
+bcryptjs
+cookie-session
+nodemon

+# How to start
+Run npm install command will install the dependencies. npm start will run the app automatically with the help of nodemon